aldelaro5/Bug-Fables-Internal-Docs/ItemList/List Types Group Details/Items List Type.md

 First, [flagvar](../../Flags%20arrays/flagvar.md) of the `storeid` is set to the item id selected.
 If the item id selected is -1, immediately destroy the list which ends this list's processing.

-Otherwise, the [flagstring](../../Flags%20arrays/flagstring.md) 0 is set to the selected item's name from itemdata.
+Otherwise, the [flagstring](../../Flags%20arrays/flagstring.md) 0 is set to the selected item's name from `itemdata`.
 If `listsell`, the behaviour depends if we were using `multiselect`:

 * If we are, [flagstring](../../Flags%20arrays/flagstring.md) 0 is overridden to the MenuText line id 279 (which is "Lot of Items" in English), [flagvar](../../Flags%20arrays/flagvar.md) 10 is now the sum of each selected item's buying price / 2 floored clamped from 1 to 999.
 [Flags](../../Flags%20arrays/flags.md) 349 is now true
 * If we aren't, [flagvar](../../Flags%20arrays/flagvar.md) 10 is the buying price of the selected item / 2 floored clamped from 1 to 999.